 Applications of various versions of Weiss calculus abound geometry and homotopy theory.
 For instance, on the geometric side, Krannich and Randal-Williams~\cite{KrannichRandal-Williams} compute the (rational) second orthogonal derivative of $\mathsf{BTop}(\R^d)$, the classifying space of topological rank $d$-bundles, and use this to compute the rational homotopy type of the group of diffeomorphisms of a closed $d$-dimensional disc fixing the boundary in a specified range, and determine the optimal rational concordance stable range for high-dimensional discs.
 On the more homotopy-theoretic side, versions of Weiss calculus open up the possibility of encoding certain levels of functoriality, which are not present on the level of spaces.
 For instance, this kind of functoriality has been utlised by Arone~\cite{AroneAkfree} in their construction of finite type $n$ spectra, by Behrens~\cite{BehrensEHP} in relating the EHP sequence to Goodwillie calculus, and by Kuhn~\cite{KuhnWhitehead} when studying the Whitehead Conjecture.

 With applications like these in mind, the question of when a category of functors admit a version of Weiss calculus is an interesting one, which has received much attention.
-For example, Anel, Biedermann, Finster and Joyal~\cite{ABFJ} claim to recover orthogonal calculus from their topos-theoertic approach to generalised Goodwillie calculus.
+For example, Anel, Biedermann, Finster and Joyal~\cite{ABFJ} claim to recover orthogonal calculus from their topos-theoretic approach to generalised Goodwillie calculus.

 In this article, we consider two natural extensions of Weiss calculus to symplectic geometry.
 The first is to consider the potential of a version of Weiss calculus for functors from vector spaces with a symplectic form to spaces, i.e., a version of Weiss calculus based on \emph{non-compact symplectic groups}.
 We call this version \emph{symplectic Weiss calculus}.
 The second is to consider a version of Weiss calculus built on the quaternions rather than Euclidean spaces, i.e., a version of Weiss calculus based on \emph{compact symplectic groups}.
 We call this version \emph{quaternion Weiss calculus}.